sabrinaelkins/futuristic-phone-book/Develop/gist-template.md

 - It also has a quantifier of three, which means that thre specific numbers between the capturing set (0-9) will be used to execute this.

 ### Bracket Expressions
+- A bracket expression is a list of characters enclosed by ' [ ' and ' ] '.
+It matches any single character in that list.

 ### Greedy and Lazy Match